Wołomin: History

 Wołomin was first mentioned in chronicles from the 15th century.
 It remained a small village in central Masovia without much significance.
 Since the 19th century, and especially after the foundation of the railway in 1862, Wołomin became a summer holiday destination for Warsaw citizens.
 The Wołomin glassworks were founded in the beginning of the 20th century.

 Wołomin was declared a town in 1919 after the return of Poland's sovereignty.
 In 1920 the Polish counter-attack in the Battle of Warsaw was conducted near Wołomin.
-In the interbellum, Wołomin retained its status as a multinational town.
-There was a big Jewish and Russian minority.
+According to the 1921 census, it had a population of 6,248, 63.4% Polish, 27.2% Jewish, 7.6% Russian, 1.2% Ukrainian, 0.14% English and 0.14% Czech by declared nationality.
 Polish writer Zofia Nałkowska had a house in Wołomin, which became an inspiration for her 1925 book House over meadows (Dom nad łąkami).

 World War II

 At the beginning of World War II, Wołomin was bombed by the German Air Force.
 In Wołomin there were no big fights on land, but there were regular air fights between German and Polish planes from the airport in Zielonka.
 157 soldiers from Wołomin participated in the war against the Germans.
 A large proportion were killed, the rest of them were taken prisoner.
 German forces occupied Wołomin on September 14, 1939.
 A number of activists of pre-war Polish social organizations were sent to concentration camps by Germans.